 Medical negligence claims for delays in treatment – FAQs

 Where a delay in treatment occurs because your condition was misdiagnosed or you were not sent for specialists tests, a medical negligence claim may be possible if the delay caused you to suffer.

 Is there a time limit for medical negligence claims?

 In the UK, medical negligence claims have a 3-year time limit.
-Whilst that would ordinarily begin from the date you were injured or made ill, in delayed treatment cases it could start later.
-That’s because you may not find out about your doctor’s negligence until a later date when your condition is properly treated.
+That would ordinarily begin from the date you were injured or made ill.
+However, in delayed treatment cases it could start later.
+That’s because you may not find out about your doctor’s negligence until a later date.
+This may happen when your condition is properly treated.

 Do NHS claims go to court?